Abdallah0799/Museum_data_camp/README.md

 * The categorical cross-entropy, which is the basic loss function for multiclass classification problems
 * We will also look at the accuracy of our results

+## Preprocessing of the data
+There is a file process_data.py which is used for preprocessing of features in the dataset.
+The functions of this file are used in the notebook museum_objects.ipynb

 ## Submission
 Before submitting make sure to test your model and check that everything works fine.
 In order to do that you can run :